nufeng1999/vscode-openclaw/README.md

-# vscode node & OpenClaw Client for VSCode
+# OpenClaw Client for VSCode

 AI chat sidebar and node host for [OpenClaw](https://github.com/openclaw) gateway.
 Connects to your OpenClaw instance via WebSocket and provides a native chat interface directly in VSCode.